BogdanCatalin-Iacob/Food-Fiesta/README.md

 - Categories could be modified by any user if accessed via direct link
     - add conditional statement to be admin in order to modify the Categories in any way

+- Edit Recipe page was not displaying the name of the recipe category
+    - in the category selector in if statement I had to cast the value returned from mongo db into 'int' to match the type returned from postgreSQL

 ***
 ## Deployment